suzubu/pareidoodles/README.md

   - add feature to choose shape + color/pattern ✅
 - make tools/interface a bit cuter
 - add sound to when picture is taken
 - seo / sharing/ loading images/content
+- improve laying of shapes; grouping, deleting, having objects move from the new grouped center; ensuring flipped shapes register new orientation for degree changes